 Students may work with a faculty member on an existing research project or on a project based on the student’s own ideas.
 You must have a faculty advisor for your project.
 If you want to pursue your own project, find a faculty advisor who is interested in your topic.
 In some disciplines, it is more common to work with the advisor on an existing project than to create your own.
 In other disciplines, it’s the other way around.
 In either case, spend time talking to your advisor and other knowledgeable people about your project.
 Very often in research you end up doing something rather different from what you set out to do.
 That’s part of the fun!

 There are several ways to find a faculty mentor.
 Talk with your advisor and see whom they recommend.
-Research professors in departments close to your interests and see if any are doing research that interests you.
+Talk to research professors in departments close to your interests and see if any are doing research that interests you.
 Ask your TAs and fellow students about their experiences.
 Check departmental web sites for departmental events where you might learn more.
 Go to departmental seminars.

 Yes.
 Please take some time to look through the opportunities listed under the Research Funding heading on the left-hand menu column.
 It is also a good idea to speak with the faculty members working on the project and those working on associated topics.
 They might know of potential local and external funding opportunities.